Canon D30 vs Leica TL2

 One difference between the cameras concerns the presence of an on-board flash.
 The D30 has one, while the TL2 does not.
 While the built-in flash of the D30 is not very powerful, it can at times be useful as a fill-in light.

 The D30 writes its imaging data to Compact Flash cards, while the TL2 uses SDXC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-D30 and Leica TL2 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the TL2 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Canon D30 does not offer wifi capability.
+In contrast, the D30 does not provide wifi capability.